-Students who may be experiencing bullying behaviour, or students who have witnessed bullying behaviour, are encouraged to report their concerns to school staff as soon as possible.
+Students who may be experiencing bullying behaviour, or students who have witnessed bullying behaviour, are encouraged to report their concerns to school staff or another trusted adult as soon as possible.

-Our ability to effectively reduce and eliminate bullying behaviour is greatly affected by students and/or parents and carers reporting concerning behaviour as soon as possible, so that the responses implemented by Gladstone Park are timely and appropriate in the circumstances.
+Our ability to effectively reduce and eliminate bullying behaviour is greatly affected by students and/or parents and carers reporting concerning behaviour as soon as possible, so that the responses implemented by Gladstone Park Secondary College are timely and appropriate in the circumstances.

-We encourage students to speak to their sub-school coordinators, however, students are welcome to discuss their concerns with any trusted member of staff including teachers and wellbeing staff
+We encourage students to speak to their Year Level Coordinator.
+However, students are welcome to discuss their concerns with any trusted member of staff.

-Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Gladstone Park should contact the relevant sub-school
+Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Gladstone Park Secondary College should contact their Childs Year Level Coordinator by phoning the school on 99330500 and selecting the option for the appropriate sub-school.